andrecaiado/data-air-quality-monitor/README.md

 - Alerting setup for monitoring air quality thresholds.

 ## Requirements
-- Databricks CLI installed and configured.
-- Access to a Databricks workspace.
+- Databricks account with necessary permissions to create resources in the workspace.
 - Python 3.7 or higher.
-- Necessary permissions to create resources in the Databricks workspace.
 - An OPENAQ API key (if required for extended access).
 - Some Databricks extension for your IDE (optional, for easier management).
   - For VSCode, you can use the "Databricks" extension by Databricks.